haggen/localthreat/README.md

 **[localthreat](https://localthreat.xyz/)** is an online tool to help EVE players with threat assessment.

-## Feedback

-Opinions, suggestions, issues, or whatever the case, get in touch by [creating a new issue](https://github.com/haggen/localthreat/issues/new).

 ## Contribution

 I do my best to keep the service running at the lowest cost possible, but it still has some.
+Namely the domain renewal and a \$10 virtual machine on [Digital Ocean](https://m.do.co/c/938217c061ee).
 Help me help you by contributing to the upkeep of localthreat.
 [Donate via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B9KBZJP99YAE8&source=url).

 ## Development

+### Overview

+All the code is hosted on [GitHub](https://github.com/haggen/localthreat).
+The design lives on [Figma](https://www.figma.com/file/BPH2xeVvbBDAnWpjMI58GpnW/localthreat.next).
+Bug tracking, feature request, or any other feedback must be made on the [repository's issues page][https://github.com/haggen/localthreat/issues/new].

-### Docker
+### Easily

-If you've got `docker-compose-1.13.0` or newer installed, simply run:
+If you've got docker-compose 1.13.0+ installed, simply run:

 ```shell
 $ docker-compose up
 ```

+This will boot everything you need in one go.
 You can customize the runtime by editting the `docker-compose.yml` file.

-### API
+### Manually

-You'll need `go-1.11.1` or newer installed.
+You'll need Go 1.11.1+ installed.
 Hop into the `api/` sub-directory and run:

 ```shell
 $ go get
 ```

-To download all the dependencies.
+To download all the dependencies and then:

 ```shell
 $ make test